Longtime marketing VP to leave Convention & Visitors Bureau

 Economic Development Director Bo Martinez thanked Forney on behalf of the city of Long Beach, calling him an advocate and champion for the community who would always say yes “to any question or comments or requests that you have.”

-CVB CEO and President Steve Goodling said Forney’s duties would be taken over by Vice President of Client Relations Courtney Russell, Vice President of Vice President of Communications Samantha Mehlinger and John Edmond, who was recently hired to handle public affairs.
+CVB CEO and President Steve Goodling said Forney’s duties would be taken over by Vice President of Client Relations Courtney Russell, Vice President of Communications Samantha Mehlinger and John Edmond, who was recently hired to handle public affairs.